MWod/AortaSeg_2024/README.md

 ## Option 1:

-* Download the models (the link contains all the models used for the final submission - after the final retraining): [Link](TODO)
+* Download the models (the link contains all the models used for the final submission - after the final retraining): [Link](https://drive.google.com/drive/folders/1VYhXwpf2IMCBl0Ij_9UXJzUKZOjdjhIT?usp=sharing)
+* Save the models to a chosen folder and copy the absolute path
 * Navigate to the [*/reproduce*](./src/reproduce) folder
 * There is a file [reproduce.ipynb](./src/reproduce/reproduce.ipynb).
 Set the three variables:
   * 'input_path' - direct path to the input CT volume